 Dealing with the heat in Dubai

-Dealing with the summer heat in Dubai for most tourists is not nearly as difficult as it might seem, First up, nearly everything is airconditioned to the max – even too cold.
-You will arrive in an airconditioned airport, transfer to an airconditioned car or Metro train and arrive at airconditioned accommodation.
+Dealing with the summer heat in Dubai is not nearly as difficult for most tourists as it might seem.
+First, nearly everything is airconditioned to the maxโeven too cold.
+You will arrive in an airconditioned airport, transfer to an airconditioned car or Metro train, and arrive at an air-conditioned accommodation.
 Even bus stops are air-conditioned in many locations!

 Whilst the outside air temperature is extreme, most hotels will chill their pools in the summer months to make them a refreshing retreat.
-Swimming is still best tackled early morning and late afternoon/evenings.
+Swimming is still best tackled in the early morning and late afternoon/evenings (or look for a hotel with an indoor pool if you’d still like to get your laps in!).

 The same cannot be said for the ocean, however!
-You will need to be mindful that the salty waters of the Gulf can be too hot for swimming in over summer (32-35°C/90-95°F); it will feel more like spa water than a refreshing break.
+You must be mindful that the salty waters of the Gulf can be too hot for swimming in over the summer (32-35ยฐC/90-95ยฐF); it will feel more like spa water than a refreshing break.

-And in case it isn’t obvious, the sand becomes excruciatingly hot in the summer.
-It only takes burning sand becoming trapped in your sandals or flip-flops once to work this one out, let alone if you dare attempt to walk on it with bare feet!
+And if it isn’t obvious, the sand becomes excruciatingly hot in the summer.
+It only takes burning sand to become trapped in your sandals or flip-flops once to work this out, let alone if you dare walk on it barefoot!

 Dressing for the heat in Dubai

 You should always dress sensibly for the heat.
-Please don’t have any misconceptions though that ladies need to be wearing a full head covering or burkha!
-This means ideally wear loose cotton clothing that is still respectable.
+However, please don’t have any misconceptions that ladies need to be wearing a full head covering or burka!
+This means, ideally, wearing loose cotton clothing that is still respectable.

 A couple of important summer clothing observations:

-- Tourists need to note is the difference between “resort wear” and what you wear in public.
+- Tourists must note the difference between “resort wear” and what you wear publicly.
 Although this seems to have relaxed over the years (maybe too much?), as a sign of respect, keep the skimpy clothing and bathers only to the pool & beach.

 - When walking through hotel public areas, on public transport, in malls and restaurants, you should ALWAYS dress respectfully for the Muslim country you are in.
-At a minimum, think covered knees and shoulders for both sexes and nothing too clingy and revealing – yep, you will see a lot of people flaunting this “rule”.
+At a minimum, think covered knees and shoulders for both sexes and nothing too clingy and revealing – yep, you will see many people flaunting this “rule”.

 - Stick with cotton/rayon and breathable materials.
-Man-made materials will leave you in even more of a hot sweaty mess.
+Man-made materials will make you even hotter and sweatier.

-Whilst many seasonal favourites may be closed, there’s still plenty happening indoors to enjoy in Dubai over the summer months.
+Whilst many seasonal favourites may be closed, there’s still plenty happening indoors to enjoy in Dubai over the summer months (we will be adding to this list as we approach summer 2026 and more events are announced!)

 Dubai Mall, Burj Khalifa & Downtown Dubai

 One of the world’s largest malls still has a huge amount going on over the summer.
-You could literally spend a couple of days here and not run out of things to do!
+You could spend a few days here and not run out of things to do!

 Sitting in the heart of “Downtown Dubai”, some of our favourites at Dubai Mall include: